A Game Burt Reynolds Takes Backseat To Floridan Fate

 Ernest “Stick” Stickley, Jr. (Reynolds) rides the rails through Florida swamplands, leaping from a rear boxcar and later strolling past a cabin-yard cockfight as the director’s credit (Reynolds, again) appears.
 With his dingy suit, flat-brimmed hat, and salt-and-pepper beard, Stick looks every bit the Depression drifter as he meets up with former cell mate Rainy (Jose Perez).
 Over drinks at a beachside bar, where Rainy outlines his post-jail career as a drug courier, Stick metes out some prison justice of his own at a patron making untoward advances on cute barmaid Bobbi (Sachi Parker), lighting a literal fire under the lewd tourist’s ass to burn out his “short eyes”.

-Still every inch the ex-con, Stick accompanies Rainy to the 15th floor luxury condo of hyper, heavyset hipster Chucky Gorman (Charles Durning), where the pair are promised five thousand dollars to deliver a briefcase of Miami-street cash in exchange for several kilos of Cuba-delivered cocaine out in the swamp wilderness bordering Miami.
+Still every inch the ex-con, Stick accompanies Rainy to the 15th floor luxury condo of hyper, heavyset hipster Chucky Gorman (Charles Durning), where the pair are promised five thousand dollars to deliver a briefcase of street-cash in exchange for several kilos of Cuba-delivered cocaine out in the swamp wilderness bordering Miami.
 With Stetson- and black denim-wearing Moke (Dar Robinson) standing menacingly by, peering out under his tan hat with red eyes, Chucky with his loud shirt, floppy hat, and dirty-blonde locks hardly seems a Miami shark in comparison, but taking offense to Stick’s casual dismissal of the splendor surrounding him, quietly lets Moke know that Stick as well as Rainy will not be welcome in the land of the living after their remote cash drop and drug pickup deep within the Everglades.